fding/math-tools/README.md

 Notice once again the double-periods: the real lines and imaginary lines get mapped to closed loops -- except those lines that get mapped to infinity.

+###Lie algebras###

+A C++ library for working with finite dimensional associative algebras with a Lie bracket defined between basis elements (for instance, universal enveloping algebras).
+A simple program that exposes the functionality of this library is also provided, along with definition files for U(sl_2) and simple infinitesimal Cherednik algebras.
+Depending on future usage, I may use swig to allow a Python interface to the library and make usage of the code more user-friendly.